 Adele led the strong performance by British artists in 2015.
 But there was also an impressive showing by a broad range of other UK acts, with Coldplay, Ed Sheeran, Mark Ronson, Muse, Sam Smith,One Direction, Mumford & Sons, George Ezra, The Prodigy, Calvin Harris, Steven Wilson, to name a few, as well as heritage acts such as Iron Maiden and Pink Floyd, each experiencing chart success across Europe to underline the strength in depth that the UK currently enjoys.

 Worldwide music success

-Exports from the UK recorded music sector grew at 17 per cent in 2014, underlining the UK's position as the second largest provider of music repertoire in the world.
-UK music exports generated £2.1bn of revenue during the year - or more than half the Gross Value Added of the music industry, according to Measuring Music 2015, the annual economic survey from UK Music.
+Exports from the UK recorded music sector grew by 8 per cent in 2015, underlining the UK's position as the second largest provider of music repertoire in the world.
+UK music exports generated £2.2bn of revenue during the year - or more than half the Gross Value Added of the music industry, according to Measuring Music 2016, the annual economic survey from UK Music.

-UK music acts enjoyed their highest share of global album sales in recent years during 2014, accouting for one in seven of all albums sold worldwide.
+UK music acts enjoyed their highest share of global album sales in recent years during 2015, accouting for one in six of all albums sold worldwide.

-Five of the top 10 global albums were from UK acts including One Direction, Ed Sheeran, Coldplay, Pink Floyd and Sam Smith.
-The Anglo-Australian band, AC/DC, also made the top 10.
+Five of the top 10 global albums were from UK acts including Adele, Ed Sheeran, Sam Smith, One Direction and Coldplay.

 These positions are based on IFPI rankings which count worldwide album sales - including both physical and digital formats, track sales and streams.